The board of the Open Knowledge Foundation Deutschland e.V. has 8 members. It develops the strategical orientation.

 Andreas Pawelke is the treasurer of the OKF DE.
 He currently is project manager at the World Wide Web Foundation working on open data projects in South East Asia.
 Previously, he has worked with the Deutsche Gesellschaft für Internationale Zusammenarbeit, the Federal Ministry of the Interior, and as a seconded employee with UN Global Pulse.
 Andreas lives in Freiburg and supports the local open data movement in the city.
 He studied Political Science in Berlin, Darmstadt, and Lausanne.

-Christian Heise is political theorist / scientist and scientific assistant at Hybrid Publishing lab in the Centre for Digital Cultures at Leuphana UNiversity Lüneburg, where he does a PhD on Open Science.
+Christian Heise is Manager of the Google Digital News Initiative Innovation Fund in Europe, working on stimulating innovation in the digital news ecosystem and demonstrating new thinking in the practice of digital journalism.
+He is also PhD Candidate at the Centre for Digital Cultures at Leuphana University Lüneburg, where he has handed in a PhD on Open Science.
 Previously, he was a manager at Deutsche Presse Agentur and worked at ZEIT ONLINE.
 Apart from his voluntary engagement in the board of OKF DE he is also founding and board member at Förderverein für Freie Netzwerke e.V. (freifunk.net).
-Christian likes to contribute by talking and writing on the topics Open Data, Open Government, Open Access, Open Science, and Open Networks.

 Claudia is founder of the OpenAid project and 2030-Watch.
 Since 2009, she does lobbying work for Open Data in development cooperation, especially for the International Aid Initiative.
 Claudia is a political and theological theorist, and an organisation consultant.
 She engages in the field of development cooperation since 1996, especially in the field of evaluation.
 Her main concern is an effective form of developement cooperation on the basis of transparency, accountability, civic participation, and the usage of the potential of digital tools in the achievement of these goals (Open Data, social media, crowdsourcing).
 Claudia works as a freelance consultant and is a volunteer in the Technical Advisory Groups of IATI, that of the Land Portal and at Transparency International.